micropython/micropython/docs/library/sys.rst

    the byte order of the system ("little" or "big")

+.. data:: modules

+   Dictionary of loaded modules.
+On some ports, it may not include builtin modules.

 .. data:: path

    a mutable list of directories to search for imported modules